simcop2387/weewx-bmp3xx/README.md

 This extension always uses the I2C interface to read from the BME280 sensor.
 Some BME280 sensor breakout boards also provide an SPI interface.

+This interface seems to work correctly for a BMP280 as well, if you happen to have one laying around.
+The humidity reading will be zero.
+The other readings looked right to me, but I didn't investigate whether they really were mathematically correct or just close enough.
+It does _not_ work with BMP085.
+The values are way off the mark.
+It might be possible to tweak the conversions somehow, but I didn't explore it.
+If you are using a BMP085, do yourself a favor and get a BME280.

 ## Installation
 ### Pre-requisites
 * [weewx](https://weewx.com).
 Should work with any recent version.
 Tested with weewx 3.9.1.